nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
 User inputs invalid contact number (e.g. invalid spaces).
   * 3a1.
-System displays error message.
+System displays error message and prompts for contact number.
   * Use case resumes at step 3.

 * 3b.
 User enters duplicate guest name.

-    * 3a1.
+    * 3b1.
 System displays an error message, showing user already exists and prompts for a new name.
     * Use case resumes at step 3.

 **Use case 2: Delete Guest**